PC-Talk: Precise Facial Animation Control for Audio-Driven Talking Face Generation: Experiments

 \textbf{Implementation Details.} We preprocess the dataset by converting videos to 25 fps and sampling audio at 16 kHz.
-For our method, we initialize frozen parameters including motion extractor, identity encoder, warping module, and decoder from LivePortrait \cite{guo2024liveportrait}, while the audio encoder is adopted from Wav2Lip \cite{prajwal2020lip}.
-Implicit keypoints and audio embeddings are extracted using these components before training.
-The LAC module and EMC module are trained separately using the Adam optimizer \cite{kingma2014adam} with a learning rate of \(1e\text{-}4\).
+The LAC and EMC modules are trained separately using the Adam optimizer~\cite{kingma2014adam} with a learning rate of \(1e\text{-}4\).
+Training is conducted on an RTX 4090 GPU, with the LAC module trained for two days and the EMC module for one day.
 Notably, we use the same configuration for all comparisons without additional controls to adjust the final results.
-Our framework achieves 30 frames per second, enabling real-time generation.
+Our method produces outputs at a resolution of 512×512.
+The framework runs at 30 frames per second, supporting real-time generation.
 Additional implementation details are provided in the supplementary material.

+\textbf{Metrics.} We evaluate performance across three aspects: lip synchronization, image quality, and temporal consistency.
+For lip sync, we use LSE-C and LSE-D from SyncNet~\cite{Chung_2016_syncnet}.
+Image quality is assessed using the FID \cite{Seitzer2020FID} as a full-reference metric and NIQE~\cite{mittal2012making} for no-reference evaluation.
+Temporal consistency is measured via the FVD \cite{unterthiner2019fvd} .
+Additionally, to assess emotional expressiveness, we adopt \(\text{Acc}_{\text{emo}}\) \cite{meng2019frame} for emotion classification and E-FID~\cite{deng2019accurate} for expression-distance evaluation.
+Since HDTF only contains neutral faces, \(\text{Acc}_{\text{emo}}\) is reported only on HDTF, while both metrics are used on MEAD.